 The technology has been deployed successfully in Europe and around the world without incident, according to the FCC.
 It’s available in the United States, too.
 Some of Gogo’s business aviation customers are already using it, but none of the technology company’s 16 commercial airline customers have requested it.

-Over the past several years the FCC has been collecting consumer and technical input as it considers new proposed rules that would give airlines the freedom to allow cellular service if the aircraft is outfitted with the new specialized onboard equipment.
+Over the past several years the FCC has been collecting consumer and technical input as it considers new proposed rules that would give airlines the freedom to allow cellular service if the aircraft is outfitted with the proper onboard equipment.

 If the FCC adopts the new rules, the final decision whether to implement in-flight cellular service is up to the airlines, which would still need to comply with FAA and U.S. Department of Transportation regulations.